-So, there I was in a remote part of Greenland.
-I was holding a tiny bird called a little auk in my hand.
-I was waiting for it to poop.
-This is not what I expected to be doing on my first major research expedition!
+There I was in Greenland.
+I was holding a little auk.
+I was waiting for the tiny bird to poop.
+This is not what I expected on my first research trip!

 a little auk

 I had a lot of questions.
 How much plastic was getting into the oceans?
-Where was it coming from?
-I had to figure this out before taking on the bigger question.
-How can we stop plastics from getting into oceans?
+How can we stop it?

-I became a garbage detective.
-My partners and I created a “plastics profile.”
-We began studying seven beaches in Newfoundland.
-What was there?
+To find out, I became a garbage detective.
+My partners and I are creating reports on plastics.
+We study seven beaches.
+We find plastic trash.
 Where did it come from?

-This handful of trash is made up of all single‑use plastic.
+This handful of trash is made up of plastic.